Learn what exactly it is, how to start and how it works

 The most important ones are widely available but still aren’t found at every exchange.
-You may want to look for a platform that offers:
+You may want to look for a platform that offers the following:

 - Shorting.
 Going “long” means betting on a price increase, but “shorting” means betting on a price drop.
-In trader talk, these will also be respectively referred to as “bull” and “bear” runs for no particular reason.
+In trader talk, these will also be respectively referred to as “bull” and “bear” runs.
 Both will typically be available at all exchanges, but it’s worth making sure.